Crystalline color superconductors: Astrophysics

-Pulsar glitches are rare events first observed in the Vela pulsar \cite{Radhakrishnan1969, Reichley1969} and in the Crab pulsar \cite{Boynton1969, Richards1969} which manifest in a variety of sizes \cite{Espinoza:2011pq}, with an activity changing with time and peaking for pulsars with a characteristic age of about $10$ kyr.
-Although a number of models have been proposed including two-fluid models \cite{Baym1969n, Anderson:1975,Alpar:1977} and ``crust-quake" models \cite{Ruderman1969, Baym1971} (for a review of early models, see \textcite{Ruderman1972}), these phenomena still remain to be well understood, and their underlying mechanism is not yet completely clear.
-The standard explanation of pulsar glitches \cite{Anderson:1975,Alpar:1977} requires the presence of two basic ingredients: a superfluid in some region of the star and a rigid structure that can pin the vortices without deforming when the vortices are under tension.
-As a spinning pulsar slowly loses angular momentum by radiation emission, the superfluid vortices tend to move toward the surface of the star --- this happens because the angular momentum of a superfluid is proportional to the density of vortices--- but, if the vortices are pinned to a rigid structure, they cannot move and after, as time passes, the lag between the superfluid component of the star and the rest of the star increases.
-This state persists until the stress exerted by the pinned vortices reaches a critical value, then there is a sudden avalanche in which vortices unpin, move outwards reducing the angular momentum of the superfluid, and then re-pin.
-As this superfluid suddenly loses angular momentum, the rest of the star, including in particular the surface whose angular velocity is observed, speeds up.
+The standard explanation of pulsar glitches \cite{Anderson:1975,Alpar:1977} requires the presence of two basic ingredients: a superfluid in some region of the star and a rigid structure that can pin the vortex lines without deforming when the vortices are under tension.
+The spinning superfluid is indeed threaded by superfluid vortex lines with quantized circulation and as the crust of the spinning pulsar slowly loses angular momentum by radiation emission, the superfluid vortices tend to move toward the surface of the star to compensate the rotational energy bias.
+The reason is that the angular momentum of a superfluid is proportional to the density of vortices and therefore the only way in which a superfluid can reduce the rotational energy is by \textit{vortex creep} towards the boundary of the superfluid region.
+But vortex lines are topological objects and if they are pinned to a rigid structure they cannot move outward and therefore the superfluid cannot spin down.
+Thus, as time passes, the frequency lag between the superfluid component of the star and the rest of the star increases.
+This state persists until the stress exerted by the pinned vortices on the rigid structure reaches a critical value, equal to the pinning force.
+Then, there is a sudden avalanche in which many vortices unpin from their original sites, move outwards, in part reaching the superfluid boundary and in part repinning.
+Both processes reduce the angular momentum of the superfluid component, meaning that the rest of the star, including in particular the surface whose angular velocity is observed, speeds up.